The Creativity of Text-to-Image Generation: Discussion

-Text-based generative art is the result of an opaque process.
-When evaluating the creativity of generative art, we run into three challenges (system, prompt, process) related to information asymmetries between the creator and the viewer of the artwork.
-However, for assessing the full extent of human creativity involved in text-based generative art, we need information on all three aspects.
+Text-to-image art is the result of an opaque process.
+When evaluating the creativity of text-to-image art, we run into three challenges (system, prompts, and process) related to information asymmetries between the creator and the viewer of the artwork.